Oracle Java Licensing and Audit FAQ Guide

 It’s often a good idea to involve experts:

-- Internal Legal: Your legal team should be in the loop because an audit is a legal/contractual.
+- Internal Legal: Your legal team should be in the loop because an audit is a legal/contractual matter.
 They can review communications and ensure you don’t inadvertently admit liability beyond what’s accurate.
-Legal can also negotiate terms of any settlement.
+Legal can also negotiate the terms of any settlement.

 - External Licensing Consultants: Firms specializing in Oracle licensing can provide invaluable guidance.
-They know Oracle’s tactics and where customers have leverage.
+They are aware of Oracle’s tactics and where customers hold the leverage.
 They can help interpret the license fine print (e.g., definitions of “employee”, or how Oracle’s policies apply) and assist in strategizing responses.
 They might also perform an independent license assessment to counter Oracle’s claims.
 The cost of a consultant can be far less than the cost of overpaying Oracle due to an unchecked audit.

 - Technical Experts: Sometimes, it helps to have a technical expert verify Oracle’s script results or gather data favorably (e.g., ensuring dev systems are labeled as such).

 - Negotiation Support: Oracle audits can feel intimidating.
 Having a third-party negotiator (like a licensing attorney or consultant) can even the playing field.
 They might communicate with Oracle on your behalf or advise you on your responses.
-Oracle is used to this and sometimes may be more reasonable knowing you have expert representation.
+Oracle is accustomed to this and may sometimes be more reasonable, knowing you have expert representation.

 - When to Involve: Ideally, this should be done from the beginning of the audit notice.
 At minimum, once Oracle delivers findings, have an expert review them before you sign or agree to anything.

-If your Java usage is small and straightforward, you might handle it in-house.
-But if you anticipate a large exposure (hundreds of thousands or millions in fees), investing in expert help is wise.
+If your Java usage is small and straightforward, you may be able to handle it in-house.
+However, if you anticipate a large exposure (hundreds of thousands or millions of dollars in fees), investing in expert help is wise.
 They can often help reduce the financial impact significantly or find a more palatable settlement.

 56. What mistakes should we avoid during an Oracle Java audit?